-Ch.
-9: For the final be able to
+For Ch.
+9 be able to

 - 1. Solve separable diff. eq.

 - 2. Use initial conditions & constants.

 - 3. Set up and do ALL the applied problems from homework.

 Worried about applied problems?

-Pay attention today and Monday in lectures.
+Pay attention today and next lecture.

 Know the homework well.
 And go thru my review sheets and look at old finals.